AnanyaNagar/Opportunity-Tracker/README.md

 # Opportunity-Tracker

-Here are some amazing platforms and newsletters from where you stay updated from various opportunities right on your mail👇🤩
+Here are some amazing platforms and newsletters from where you can stay updated for various opportunities 👇🤩
 1. Twitter
 2. Linkedin
 3. [She Gazette](https://shegazette.co/)